void6670/Free-GPT-DiscordBot/Readme.md

 - [ ] Enhance YouTube video summarization functionality.
 - [ ] Allow users to set custom system prompts.

-Feel free to tackle any of these tasks or suggest new ideas!
+Feel free to tackle any of these tasks or add new ones!

 We appreciate your interest and contributions!